deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 We can’t directly implement the recurrence for the radix exchange sort using the technique demonstrated in Program 2.1.
 To calculate CN we need to know CN.
 Let’s transform it

-Based on closed form formulas for quicksort variants as well as analysis of radix exchange sort, we’d expect that the average number of compares approaches the following asymptotic approximations for sufficiently large N:
+We’d expect that the average number of compares approach the following asymptotic approximations for sufficiently large N:

 Standard quicksort: ∼2NlnN≈1.386NlgN